-Nepal trekking is a regular adventure journey by foot in the highest mountain and deepest valley that range a few days, two weeks, three weeks or longer.
-Nepal is a hiking dreamland on earth that wins and solaces the heart of trekkers by the beauty of the Himalaya and Tibetan culture.
-Trekking in Nepal is not wilderness walking, trekkers will meet picturesque villages with fascinating Sherpa, Langtange, Narwas, Dolpowas, Lhomis, Yolmowas, and Mugalis people, temples, chortens, mani walls, monasteries, sacred lakes, wildlife, river valley and hot springs.
-The northern part of Nepal or the Himalayan Region consists an isolated, untouched, formation of nature, including eight of ten highest summits in the world, which is only reachable by walking.
-An air of peace and tranquility, Spectacular Mountain views, snowy paths, rocky steps, trans-Himalayan culture, per-historic cave, tantric Buddhism and mysterious monuments motivate visitors.
+Nepal trekking acknowledges an adventure journey by foot on the highest mountain and deepest valley for a few days, two weeks, three weeks or longer.
+Nepal shares hiking dreamland on earth that wins and solaces the heart of trekkers by the beauty of the Himalaya and Tibetan culture.
+Trekking in Nepal is not wilderness walking, trekkers encounter picturesque villages, fascinating Sherpa, Langtange, Narwas, Dolpowas, Lhomis, Yolmowas, and Mugalis people, temples, chortens, mani walls, monasteries, sacred lakes, wildlife, river valley and hot springs.
+The Himalayan Region bears an isolated, untouched, formation of nature, including eight of ten highest summits in the world that is only accessible by walking.
+An air of peace and tranquility, Spectacular Mountain views, snowy paths, rocky steps, trans-Himalayan culture, per-historic cave, Tantric Buddhism and mysterious tradition motivate the visitors.

-Trekking in Nepal is a special holiday from the subtropical lowland (1000m) into the treeless alpine zone (5600m) along the routes of high pass, deep gorge, forest-clad hill, yak pastures, river valley, terraced field and village.
-Walking is the method of reaching most destinations following the public transportation and communication routes of local people.
-A typical day’s walk lasts five to seven hours, including ascends and descends on the mountain rough trail enjoying scenario of majestically standing mountains, diverse landscapes, rural lifestyle and ancient culture.
-Mountain hiking is a skill with previous training and experience.
-Physically fit and mentally prepared nature and culture lovers can enjoy mountain adventures.
-A visitor follows the footsteps of Himalayan pioneers, including Edmund Hillary, Tenzing Norgay (1953), Toni Hagen (1950), Bill Tilman(1949), Yuichiro Miura (2013), Pasang Lhamu (1993), Maurice Herzog (1950) Reinhold Messner (1978), Apa Sherpa (1990), Jimmy Carter (1985), Prince Charles (1980), Harry (2016), and Junko Tabei (1975).
+Trekking in Nepal offers special holidays throughout the subtropical lowland (1000m) into the alpine zone (5600m) along the high pass, deep gorge, forest-clad hill, yak pastures, river valley, terraced field and village.
+Walking is the only method of reaching most destinations in the public transportation and communication routes of local people.
+A typical day’s walk lasts five to seven hours, including ascends and descends on the mountain rough trail enjoying surroundings the majestically standing mountains, diverse landscapes, rural lifestyle and ancient culture.
+Mountain trip requires previous training and experience.
+The physically fit and mentally prepared nature and culture lover can enjoy the arduous journey.
+A visitor follows each step of the Himalayan pioneers, including Edmund Hillary, Tenzing Norgay (1953), Toni Hagen (1950), Bill Tilman(1949), Yuichiro Miura (2013), Pasang Lhamu (1993), Maurice Herzog (1950) Reinhold Messner (1978), Apa Sherpa (1990), Jimmy Carter (1985), Prince Charles (1980), Prince Harry (2016), and Junko Tabei (1975).

-Everyday hiking activity is always changing from one camp to another camp with a new experience.
-Teahouse, backpacking, Homestay, and camping style treks are available in Nepal.
-Travelers can spend nights at simple lodges in the traditional routes, such as Everest, Langtang, and Annapurna or they can camp by themselves in the remote region, such as Kanchenjunga and Makalu in the east or Dolpo, Jumla and Api Nampa in the west.
+Every day is hiking activity changes from one camp to another with a new experience.
+The types of the teahouse, backpacking, Homestay, and camping treks are available in Nepal.
+Travelers may spend nights at simple lodges in the traditional routes, such as Everest, Langtang, and Annapurna and they make camps in the remote region, such as Kanchenjunga, Makalu, Dolpo, Jumla and Api Nampa region.
 They can eat local food, western food or they have brought with them.
-Nepal hiking routes pass through a national park such as Sagarmatha, Langtang, Shey-Phoksundo, Makalu-Barun, Rara, and Shivapuri or a conservation area, including Kanchenjunga, Shivapuri, Annapurna, Manaslu, Api Nampa and Gaurishankar.
-The spectacular views of the world highest mountains at the base camp or high passes attract hundred of thousand tourists annually in Nepal.
-Kathmandu, Pokhara, Lukla, Jiri, Tumlingtar, Syabrubesi, Sundarijal, Nepalgunj, Juphal, Jomsom, and Besishahar offers to start and end a trek with an air or a land transport.
+Nepal hiking routes pass through a national park and conservation area such as Sagarmatha national park and Annapurna conservation area.
+The scenic beauty of the world highest mountains attracts hundred of thousand tourists annually in Nepal.
+Trekkers can start and end a trek in Kathmandu, Pokhara, Lukla, Jiri, Tumlingtar, Syabrubesi, Sundarijal, Nepalgunj, Juphal, Jomsom, and Besishahar.

-The best hiking season in Nepal is late September to early December and late February to early May, however, hiking to rain shadow area (Upper Mustang, Dolpo region) in the monsoon and Homestay trek in winter is possible.
-Proper clothes, shoes, sunglass, medicine, rescue insurance, money for food and transport, and a professional guide or a porter is required.
-Photographs of Himalayan peaks, suspension bridge, seasonal flower, vegetation, wildlife, river valley, waterfall, hot spring and thatched roof villages will be available for the participants.
-Interaction with rural people in a subject of culture, tradition, weddings, festivals, funerals, school, health post, food habit, crop conditions, and communication is also possible.
-Hiking is a healthy activity that is beneficial to your health.
-Take picture only and leave a footprint, only and contribute eco-tourism or alternative tourism.
-Climb high sleep low to avoid high altitude sickness, be safe from a beast, landslide, and rock falling trail.
-Be a responsible traveler, Mountain people expect to gain a bit of income to grow sustainable development from you.
-Call, now in Yeti Trail Adventure for the trekking trip (teahouse, camping, homestay or other styles), cost, itinerary, package (guide, porter, transport, and food), and trekking information with your available time and fitness level.
+The best hiking season in Nepal remains late September to early December and late February to early May, however, hiking to rain shadow area (Upper Mustang, Dolpo region) in the monsoon and trek to the Homestay village in winter is possible.
+Proper clothes, shoes, sunglass, medicine, rescue insurance, money, and a professional guide or a porter is essential.
+The highlights of the photographs are the snow-clad peaks, suspension bridge, seasonal flower, vegetation, wildlife, river valley, waterfall, and thatched-roof villages.
+Interaction with the rural people is available in a subject of culture, tradition, weddings, festivals, funerals, school, health post, food habit, crop condition, and communication.
+Hiking is the healthy activity that is beneficial to your health.
+Do not disturb nature and culture, but contribute to an eco-tourism or alternative tourism.
+Climb high sleep low to avoid high altitude sickness, be safe from a beast, landslide, and falling rock on the trails.
+Be a responsible traveler, Mountain people expect to gain a bit of income from you.
+Call, now in Yeti Trail Adventure for the Nepal trekking experience, trip cost, itinerary, package, and trekking information in the available time and fitness level.

-Kanchenjunga trekking is a strenuous camping trip to visit the third world highest mountain (8586 m) that lies in the Far Eastern Nepal.
-The hiking ...Read More
+Kanchenjunga trekking is a strenuous camping trip to visit the third world highest mountain (8586 m) that lies in the Far Eastern Nepal. ...Read More

 Makalu trekking is a few weeks camping trip in the remote region to visit the world highest mountain peaks, located in the northeastern Nepal. ...Read More